ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 of thet African will never darken the field
 of courage.
 It should be a startling thought,
-that G and may take th
+that G and may take the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_carrie_ver01:data:sn85033295:00271768710:1862041101:0384/pct:2.824680,19.441548,13.239703,48.870351/!600,600/0/default.jpg"/>
 </td>